EricssonResearch/FluxHELayers.jl/README.md

 # FluxHELayers.jl

+**FluxHELayers.jl is not actively maintained.** See fork [svenanderzen/FluxHELayers.jl](https://github.com/svenanderzen/FluxHELayers.jl) for the most recent updates.

 FluxHELayers.jl is a small library for performing neural network inference over homomorphically encrypted data using [Microsoft SEAL](https://github.com/microsoft/SEAL), the